Glacier National Park Itinerary - West, East and North East Glacier

 How to Get to Glacier National Park

-Seattle to Kalispell, MT takes 8.5 to 9 hours.
+Driving from Seattle to Kalispell, MT takes 8.5 to 9 hours.
 I left from Issaquah, WA, and rented a car from Enterprise through Costco.
 Enterprise is excellent, and my preferred rental car agency because they can pick me up and drop me off at home.
 Another good car rental company is AARP car rentals.
 Compare these two agencies to find your best car rental rate.
 Both require a membership.

 Another option if you are traveling from the Pacific Northwest is to try Amtrak.
 Eastbound Seattle trains leave at 4:41 p.m., connecting overnight in Spokane with eastbound Empire Builder trains from Portland.
 Visitors from Portland and Seattle arrive at Whitefish at about 7:30 a.m.
 Glacier shuttles can take you to your hotels.

 The train also arrives at West Glacier at 8:11 a.m. and East Glacier at 9:44 a.m.
-Therefore you can get to Glacier by train and use the Glacier National Park Shuttle to get to all hiking destinations.
+Therefore, you can get to Glacier by train and use the Glacier National Park Shuttle to get to all hiking destinations.
 This is the most ecologically sound way to see the park and maybe the least stressful.

 Amtrak station at Glacier National Park